Berdir/userpoints/README.txt

 Please refer to the services module documentation for further information.

-Userpoints provides the follwing XML-RPC calls:
+Userpoints provides the following XML-RPC calls:

 userpoints.get